andres-erbsen/dename-writeup/dename.md

 assume hash collisions do not happen, it does not change any other properties of the system

+## Name absence proofs

-**Name absence proofs**: If a requested name is not in the tree, the server can prove its absence by returning the name-identity pairs right before and right after the missing name, as defined by the lexicographical order of the dictionary keys, along with the associated Merkle hash paths.
+If a requested name is not in the tree, the server can prove its absence by returning the name-identity pairs right before and right after the missing name, as defined by the lexicographical order of the dictionary keys, along with the associated Merkle hash paths.
 The client has to